dmitriyshub/ocp-kdump/README.md

 ### Summary Steps:

-1. Test the kdump on my local rhel vm and ensure that everything is working correctly and the kdump generates the vmcore files in the target path successfully
+1. Test the kdump on local rhel vm and ensure that everything is working correctly and the kdump generates the vmcore files in the target path successfully (Optionl)

-2. Configure the machineconfig yaml file with all the necessary configuration of kdump systemd unit, kdump configuration files, and memory reservation crashkernel=value parameter
+2. Configure the machineconfig yaml file with all the necessary configuration of kdump systemd unit, kdump configuration files, and memory reservation `crashkernel=value` parameter

 3. Create a kdump machineconfig object in the cluster and wait until the machineconfig operator picks up the changes and starts to update, initialize, and reboot the nodes